1jz/twitch-idle-bot/README.md

 # twitch-idle-bot
-idle in all (or some) live twitch channels written in pure Go
+idle in all (or some) live twitch channels written in Go

 This twitch bot idles in channels.
 It never says anything it just sits there.
 Menacingly.